 (Read: Community Planning Factsheet – Building Biology Institute)

 In biology, a community is a group of interacting organisms that may be of the same species or not as long as they share a common habitat.
 They interact with one another through symbiotic relations, e.g. mutualism, parasitism, commensalism, or competition.
 Similarly, in ecology, a community is defined as the association of a group (or groups) of species that co-inhabit a geographical area over a particular time.
 To be precise, an ecological community refers to the assemblage of living organisms having symbiotic relationships among themselves, and thus functioning, at least to some degree, as an ecological unit.

-Etymology: The term community comes from Latin “communicate”, nominative communitas, meaning “society” or “fellowship”.
+Etymology: The term community comes from the Latin “communicate”, nominative communitas, meaning “society” or “fellowship”.
 In ecology, a community is also called biocenosis.
 The term coined in 1877 by Karl Möbius, a German zoologist and ecologist.
 Synonyms: biocenosis or biocoenosis.